jto/jto.github.io.sources/_posts/2014-04-27-scala_is_faster_than_java.md

 <script src="https://gist.github.com/jto/5ec094ab4fd40f699b88.js?file=7_extend.scala"></script>

 Yep, that's 6 lines of codes.
-I'm confident anybody can graps it.
+I'm confident anybody can grasp it.

 Now, what if I have a `min` rule, a `max` rule, and I want to create a `between` rule ?
 That's easy.
 Rules compose.